 IUD Birth Control

-Intrauterine Devices (IUD) are one of the most effective, low-maintenance forms of birth control.
+IUD birth control is one of the most effective, low-maintenance forms of contraception.
 The devices themselves are small t-shapes that are inserted into the uterus by a health care professional and can remain in place for many years.
 If pregnancy is desired while on an IUD, the device can easily be removed to try to get pregnant right away.